momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-python-cheat-sheet.md

 sidebar_position: 1
 sidebar_label: Python
 sidebar_class_name: sidebar-item-python-cheat-sheet
-title: Cheat Sheet for Python + Momento Serverless Cache
+title: Cheat Sheet for Python + Momento Cache
-description: Everything to get you going with coding using Python and Momento Serverless Cache
+description: Everything to get you going with coding using Python and Momento Cache
 ---

-# Cheat Sheet for Python with Momento Serverless Cache
+# Cheat Sheet for Python with Momento Cache
-If you need to get going quickly with Python and Momento Serverless Cache, this page contains the basic API calls you'll need.
+If you need to get going quickly with Python and Momento Cache, this page contains the basic API calls you'll need.

 :::tip